kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## Report Builder: Check if a specific report has problems with the LQE data source

+### PublishedAt
+2020-03-25T12:02:25Z

-### PublishedAt: 2020-03-25T12:02:25Z
+### Tags

-### Tags: ['IBM', 'Engineering Lifecycle Management', 'ELM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'Data Completeness Check', 'data completeness', 'data source', 'skipped resources', 'missing resources', 'resources with failed patches']
+['IBM', 'Engineering Lifecycle Management', 'ELM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'Data Completeness Check', 'data completeness', 'data source', 'skipped resources', 'missing resources', 'resources with failed patches']

-### Description:
+### Description
 You can use Data Completeness Check to check if a specific report has problems with the LQE data source.
 Problems that might affect the report results include skipped resources, missing resources, or resources with failed patches.
 If your reports do not show the artifacts that you expect, show artifacts more than once, or show a different number of artifacts when compared with the application, perform a data completeness check.
 Learn how to check if a specific report has problems with the LQE data source.